moonbitlang/moonbit-docs/README.md

 ## Overview

-An IDE environment is [available](https://try.moonbitlang.com) without any installation, it does not rely on any server either.
+An IDE environment is [available](https://try.moonbitlang.com) without any installation; it does not rely on any server either.

 A MoonBit program consists of type definitions, function definitions, and variable bindings.
 The entry point of every package is a special `init` function.
 The `init` function is special in two aspects:

 1. There can be multiple `init` functions in the same package.
 2. An `init` function can't be explicitly called or referred to by other functions.
 Instead, all `init` functions will be implicitly called when initializing a package.
-Therefore, `init` functions should always end with a statement.
+Therefore, `init` functions should only consist of statements.

 ```go
 func init {